yozorajs/yozora/packages/parser-gfm-ex/README.md

 <br/>

-A markdown parser with built-in tokenizers to fully support GFM (without GFM extensions).
+A markdown parser with built-in tokenizers to fully support GFM and GFM extensions.

-See [@yozora/parser-gfm documentation][dcopage] for details.
+See [@yozora/parser-gfm-ex documentation][dcopage] for details.

 ## Install